roaak/JSD-TheBagShop/README.md

 As a beginner to Javascript i took somoe time in the following functions, yet i have achived most of it.

-1- how to manipulate and display array data in html.
+1- How to manipulate and display array data in html.

-2-how to reach specific element in html and display or take data.
+2- How to reach specific element in html and display or take data.

-2- how to control api json data.
+3- How to control api json data.

 ### Next Steps